CluedIn-io/CluedIn.Documentation/docs/050-preparation/enricher/030-enricher-reference.md

 In this article, you will find reference information about built-in enrichers in CluedIn.

+{:.important}
+Please note that the enrichers are not included in the CluedIn license.
+Each enricher is an open-source package provided by the CluedIn team for free to help you enrich your golden records with information from external sources.

 | Enricher | Description | Package name | Source Code Link | Package version |
 |--|--|--|--|
 | [Brreg](/preparation/enricher/brreg) | Finds information about Norwegian companies. | CluedIn.Provider.ExternalSearch.Bregg | [Source Code](https://github.com/CluedIn-io/CluedIn.Enricher.Brreg) | 4.0.1 |